I build software for physical execution

-The hardest part of installing complex assemblies isn’t detecting that something is off — it’s expressing the correction in a format that’s unambiguous, constrained by what’s allowed, and verifiable after adjustment.
+The hardest part of installing complex assemblies isn’t detecting that something is off.
+It’s expressing the correction in a format that’s unambiguous, constrained by what’s allowed, and verifiable after adjustment.

 Flagship Instrument